Skip to contents

 data

-An optional data set in the form of a data frame that contains the variables in formula.
+an optional data set in the form of a data frame that contains the variables in formula.

 tols

 a vector of target balance tolerance values for each covariate.
 The resulting weighted covariate means will be no further away from the targets than the specified values.
 If only one value is supplied, it will be applied to all covariates.
 Can also be the output of a call to process_tols().
+Default is 0 for all covariates.

 targets